sRege28/Multithread-Server/README.md

                                            Enter the file path:
                                                   C:\Users\ABC\Desktop\cn.txt

-5. File broadcast - To send a file to all clients use the command broadcast-F. The application will then ask for a filepath.
+5. File broadcast - To send a file to all clients use the command #broadcast-F. The application will then ask for a filepath.
                                     For e.g.
                                                   broadcast-F
 		          Enter the file path:
 		          C:\Users\ABC\Desktop\cn.txt

-6. To close the connection - use command:  quit
+6. To close the connection - use: #quit

 Any and all files will be stored in the corresponding folder inside \CN_chatclient\Client-side.
 For convenience, the folder name will be printed when a client instance is first created.
 The server stores any incoming files in \CN_client\ServerDB.
 All clients are notified when a client joins or leaves.